AmYingLi/GA4AMOEBA/README.md

 $ ...
 ```

-The above variables apply to the electrostatic parameters sets too, expect that it has one more variable **ele/pot** contains the point electrostatic potentails for each probing points sorrounding the methanol dimers.
+The above files/folders apply to the electrostatic parameters sets too, expect that it has one more folder **ele/pot** contains the point electrostatic potentails for each probing points sorrounding the methanol dimers.